gerases/vim-rspec-puppet/README.md

 * If you're in a spec file, and invoke `Run_Spec()`, it will run the spec file.
 * If you're in a puppet manifest:
   * it will try to find the closest spec file upward of the file and run it.
-  * failing find the spec file, it will offer to grep through the closest sepc directory in an attempt to find the spec file that tests the puppet file one is in.
+  * failing find the spec file, it will offer to grep through the closest spec directory.

 # Install
 <to be documented>